 13" Diameter Rotor

 We recommend a larger diameter 13" Rotor.
 When you have the larger circumference rotor, the stopping power is greatly increased and they also run cooler keeping the rotor from warping in the future from high heat.
-A normal 11.5" or 11.8" can be used and should work fine, but if you are really about performance and being able to stop good...
+A normal 11.5" or 11.8" can be used and should work fine, but if you are really about performance and being able to stop well...
 The 13" is the only way to go.

+A 9/16 bore master cylinder is needed for a single disk bike.
+A 11/16 bore Master cylinder is for dual disk bikes.
+So if your stock master cylinder is the 11/16 bore thats made for dual disks, your brake lever will feel mushy and hard to pull because the PSI is too low for the single caliper.
 1984-2007 Harley dual disk bikes come stock with a 11/16 bore master cylinder which needs to be changed to a 9/16 bore for the single brake to work correctly.
-However, on 2008,2009, and 2010 Harley dual disk bikes such as Street glides, Road glides or road kings the stock master cylinder is Ok because the bore is closer to the 9/16 bore size.
+However, on 2008 and newer model dual disk harleys such as Street Glides, Road Glides, or Road Kings, the stock master cylinder is OK because the bore is closer to the 9/16 bore size.
 This is a change Harley made that turned out to be a good thing for guys converting to a single disk!

 Simply cosmetic, The Lower legs.
 Dual disk legs have a bracket on the right hand side for the caliper.
 This can look quite ugly when a single disk conversion is done and the bracket is still hanging off.
 So...
 We carry a few different lower leg kits that have the right leg bracket removed to keep everything looking nice and neat!